Mau district

 Mau district is one of the districts of Uttar Pradesh state of India, and Mau town is the district headquarters which is also one of the few remaining areas of handloom saree production in eastern Uttar Pradesh, specializing in Sadiya silk sarees.
 Mau was carved out as a separate district from Azamgarh on 19 November 1988.
 It is situated in the south-eastern part of the state with headquarters in Maunath Bhanjan.
-The district is surrounded by Ghazipur district on the south, Ballia district in the east, Azamgarh district in the west, and by Gorakhpur and Deoria districts on the north; says, Pallavi mishra.
+The district is surrounded by Ghazipur district to the south, Ballia district in the east, Azamgarh district in the west, and by Gorakhpur and Deoria districts to the north.

 History

 From historical and archaeological point of views, Mau is one of the oldest place in the region.
 Ancient cultural and archaeological remains have been found at multiple places in the area giving enough evidence of long history of human habitat in the area.
-The known archaeological history of Mau is about 1500 years old, when the entire area was covered under thick dense forest.
+The known archaeological history of Mau is about 1,500 years old, when the entire area was covered under thick dense forest.
 The Nats who used to live along Tamsa river, are considered to be the oldest inhabitants and the ruler of the area.

 As per the records on official webpage of the district, in 1028 A.D.
 King Syed Shalar Masood Ghazi came with a huge army to conquer the area but he went back to Afghanistan, leaving few of his people in the area.
 A sufi saint Baba Malik Tahir and his brother Malik Qasim were part of the remaining group.
 There are places like Malik Tahir Pura and Qasim Pura in the name of these two saints in Mau city.
 The tomb of Malik Tahir is also present in Malik Tahir Pura and locally known as Mazaar Malik Tahir Baba.